MagnusPetersen/Mechanism-of-action-prediction/README.md

 Using K-Fold split the performance stayed the same on the different validation sets but improved on the hidden set by....

+Initlially the final prediction of the 10 models was calculated by taking the mean of the predictions.
+This can be improved by taking the weigted mean.
+The weigths were the optimized via backpropagation.
+For each model there is one weigth for all 206 label leading to 2060 weigths.
+Using this approach the performance was improvecd to...

 # Insigths

 Using the attention masks of the TabNet you can glimpse certain insigths from the decission making process.